lauri-elias/spektre-protocol/README.md

 **A state-first cognitive and decision-making protocol for humans, organizations, and AI systems.**

-Spektre Protocol is not an actor or system.
-It is a cognitive interface that preserves human agency by enforcing explicit state boundaries.

-Spektre Protocol is a canonical specification for managing cognitive states, responsibility allocation, and irreversible decisions without collapsing human agency into tools’, models’, or outcome-driven logic.

-It is not a framework for optimization, persuasion, or behavioral control.
-It is a protocol for **clear responsibility under uncertainty**.

 ---

 ## What Spektre Is

+Spektre Protocol is **not an actor, system, ideology, or belief framework**.

+It is a **cognitive interface** that preserves human agency by enforcing explicit boundaries between perception, inference, and irreversible action.

+Spektre exists to prevent responsibility from being collapsed into tools, models, narratives, or outcome-driven logic.

+It does not optimize humans.
+It preserves agency.

+---

+## Core Separation

-Spektre is a **state-first protocol** that enforces strict separation between:
+Spektre enforces a strict separation between:

 - **Observation** — what is perceived
 - **Interpretation** — what is inferred
 - **Commitment** — what is irreversibly done

-By formalizing state transitions and ownership rules, the protocol prevents:
+No layer may overwrite another.

+This separation prevents:

 - diffusion of responsibility
 - premature or coerced commitment
-- narrative-driven or outcome-dependent decision failure
+- narrative-driven decision failures
 - post-hoc rationalization of irreversible actions

-Spektre does **not** optimize humans.
-It preserves agency.

 ---

 ## Core Principles

-- **State precedes interpretation**
+- State precedes interpretation
-- **Commitment requires explicit ownership**
+- Commitment requires explicit ownership
-- **Internal state must not depend on external outcomes**
+- Internal state must not depend on external outcomes
-- **Tools calculate; humans commit**
+- Tools calculate; humans commit
-- **Responsibility is singular, explicit, and continuous**
+- Responsibility is singular, explicit, and continuous

 No principle is optional.